andrewacashner/hearingfaithms/chapters/chapter-2.md

 omnino à sensibus abstractam esse: cuius rei facultatem in hac vita naturaliter non habemus."]
-Faith thus means being empowered by God's grace to go beyond the senses, to reach "the assurance of things not seen" (Heb.
-XX). <!-- citation -->
+Faith thus means being empowered by God's grace to go beyond the senses, to reach "the conviction of things not seen" (Heb.
+11:1, NRSV).

 But even as the catechism stresses that sensory experience is inadequate, and human beings are incapable of knowing God by their own lights, it still speaks